FOREIGN REAL ESTATE INVESTORS

 Between April 2015 and March 2016, foreign investors purchased 214,885 homes in the U.S., with a total value of $102.6 billion.
 That averages out to $477,465 per property.
 While this sounds pricey for many regions of the United States, 42% of the homes were purchased in Florida and California, both of which are renowned for their extremely high home prices.

-Last year, the Washington Post reported that Chinese buyers have been increasingly targeting middle class markets.
+The Washington Post reported that Chinese buyers have been increasingly targeting middle class markets.
 In the article, a property broker in New York estimated that the number of Chinese buyers picking off properties in Brooklyn and Queens has doubled in the last five years.

 As the U.S. market becomes increasingly impacted and once popular alternatives such as Hong Kong and Ontario pass taxes targeting foreign homebuyers, Chinese interest in all levels of real estate will likely only increase.